8 Ways to Get More From Your Garmin Data With Companion Apps

 Open Garmin Connect and count how many taps it takes to go from your latest workout to your sleep data to your body battery to your training status.
 The app has grown organically over years, and it shows.
 Metrics are scattered across different sections, dashboards are crowded with widgets you may not care about, and finding specific information often requires knowing exactly where Garmin buried it.

-What this costs you: The friction of navigating a cluttered interface means you check your data less often and less thoroughly.
+Why it matters: The friction of navigating a cluttered interface means you check your data less often and less thoroughly.
 Important trends go unnoticed because you did not think to tap into that particular sub-menu on that particular day.

 Adding It Up